airsoftnorge/mundana/_posts/005_guides/2023-02-20-peltor-coms-troubleshooting.md

-### Scenario 2: Microphone or sound in is not working
+### Scenario 2: Microphone or sound in is does not work
 In this scenarie you probably have a mix and match between Peltor and Nato wiring.
 Typically if either headset or PTT is the wrong pinout for you you get sound in but not out.